 Knowing your budget will play a critical role in helping you determine which motorhome to buy.
 Once you know how much you can realistically spend, you can automatically narrow down your options significantly.
 Keep in mind that some brands may use lower quality materials to offer a more competitive price.

 One of the main reasons many new RV owners opt for smaller motorhomes is drivability.
-While Class C RVs are generally easier to drive than larger Class A models, they can still be challenging for inexperienced owners.
+While Class C RVs under 30 feet are easier to drive than larger models, they can still be challenging for inexperienced owners.
 If possible, always take a motorhome you’re interested in for a test drive.

 Even the best Class C RV rigs need to use their limited space carefully so that the interior doesn’t feel cramped and uncomfortable.
 Try to look for motorhomes with various layouts and, if you can, inspect them to see which ones feel spacious and suit you best.

-Shorter motorhomes are popular amongst campers who enjoy parking at campgrounds or who enjoy dry camping from time to time.
+Shorter motorhomes are popular amongst campers who enjoy parking at RV parks and maybe enjoy dry camping from time to time.
 Evaluate the features of the RV to ensure it suits your camping style.
-For example, if you prefer boondocking, you may want a smaller motorhome that comes with solar power as a standard feature.
+For example, if you prefer boondocking, you may want a small motorhome that comes with solar power as a standard feature.

 Review of the Best Class C RVs Under 30 Feet